lit/rfcs/rfcs/0001-rfc-process.md

 RFCs have a structure as defined in the [RFC template](./0000-rfc-template.md), including these metadata and sections (the RCF template will include more descriptions):

 * Champion(s): The people making and maintaining the proposal.
 This can change over time.
-* Stage: Accepted, Deprecated, Implemented
+* Stage: Active, Implemented, Deprecated
 * Summary
 * Objective (goals and non-goals)
 * Motivation (background)